MOST BEAUTIFUL PLACES IN PORTUGAL – WHERE TO GO AND WHAT TO SEE

 The city center is also a very short drive from the many stunning cliff viewpoints and cute little villages like Santana this island has to offer.

-As the second richest region of Portugal, after Lisbon, it’s evident that Madeira is an island with class and refinement and if you ask me the answer to “What to see in Portugal?” should be Madeira.
+As the second richest region of Portugal, after Lisbon, it’s evident that Madeira is an island with class and refinement and a must-see.

 Recommended by Arzo from Arzo Travels